Kim Porter Honored at Funeral as Diddy Pays Tribute to ''Angel''

 Jeff Kravitz/FilmMagic

 Porter was found dead in her bed at her Los Angeles-area home on November 15.
-In addition to Diddy, Porter is survived by her son, Quincy Taylor Brown and the former couple's kids Christian Casey Combs and twins Jessie James Combs and D'lila Star Combs, as well as the model's father Jake D. Porter, Jr. and her grandmother Lila Mae Star.
+In addition to Diddy and Quincy, Porter is survived by her and the rapper's son Christian Casey Combs and twin daughters Jessie James Combs and D'lila Star Combs, as well as the model's father Jake D. Porter, Jr. and her grandmother Lila Mae Star.

 "Kim was raised with southern values and remained close to her traditional roots and upbringing throughout her storied life," her family said in a press release, according to Atlanta NBC affiliate WXIA-TV.
 "She deeply loved her hometown of Columbus, Georgia, and was most happy when she was able to return home for family visits."